mlange-42/modo/docs/docs/src/guide/features/inheritance.md

 in the implementing struct is often redundent.
 For these cases, Modo🧯 offers doc inheritance.

-In the method docstring, reference the parent trait in curly braces, somewhere in the summary (i.e. in the first sentence).
+In the method docstring, reference the parent trait in double square brackets, somewhere in the summary (i.e. in the first sentence).
 The syntax is the same as for [cross-references](../crossrefs).
 See line 14 below: